Luis-Nobrega/OOM-Internship-WRF/README.md

 ```
 If not, install it [here](https://docs.docker.com/engine/install/).

 Start the docker container with the provided [Dockerfile](/CONFIGS/Dockerfile) in your desired directory.
 This may take some minutes.

+Remember to change `LABEL` to have your name and email.
 ```
 docker build -t my_image_name .
 ```